-- A minimum dimension of 2m applies to all POS calculations. - As part of POS a minimum area of 4m x 4m (16m2) must be provided that is directly accessible from a living area.
-Where this can not be achieved due to the size of the allotment, in particular to allotments with frontages of 10m or less, Renewal SA may consider a minimum POS area of 4m x 3m (12m2) subject to the total POS area meeting the minimum requirements. - A balcony or roof patio of at least 8m2 can form part of the POS requirement. - A minimum of 75% of POS must be open to the sky (i.e. no verandahs, pergolas or alfresco areas). - A maximum of 25% of POS can be a verandah, alfresco area, pergola or under eaves, subject to these areas not being fully and permanently enclosed. - For mews dwellings on top of garages with rear lane access, POS must be at least 8m2 and in the form of a balcony.
+- As part of POS a minimum area of 16m2, with a minimum dimension of 3m, must be provided that is directly accessible from a living area. - Where this cannot be achieved due to the size of the allotment, in particular to allotments with frontages of 10m or less, Renewal SA may consider a minimum POS area of 4m x 3m (12m2) subject to the total POS area meeting the minimum requirements. - A balcony with a minimum dimension of 1.8m can form part of the POS requirement. - Private open space may include verandahs, pergolas. balconies, terraces, decks or alfresco areas where not enclosed on all sides. - POS must be screened from public view by a building, fence, wall or other similar structure with a minimum height of 1.8m above ground level and has a maximum transparency of 20%. - Private open space does not include areas used for bin storage, laundry drying, rainwater tanks, utilities, driveways or vehicle parking areas.

-3.4 INCURRED COSTS
+3.4 Car parking requirements